A Conversation with Charlotte Diamant About her Account of the South Natick Dam

 Has this project changed your thoughts about the importance of learning local history?

-Did the Natick Historical Society have any unique resources you could not find or access somewhere else?
+Did the Natick Historical Society have any unique resources you could not find or access elsewhere?

 Absolutely!
 The Natick Historical Society was an invaluable asset in my research.
-Without the patient support and encouragement of the Society's staff and volunteers and its extensive historical collections, this project could never have gotten off the ground.
+Without the patient support and encouragement of the Society's staff, volunteers, and extensive historical collections, this project could never have gotten off the ground.
 The Natick Historical Society has a folder dedicated to the South Natick Dam, which is chock full of maps, newspaper articles, archived emails from town officials, town meeting records, public works reports, and photographs, the vast majority of which I hadn't seen anywhere else.
-This information was not only extensive, but detailed—I was able to find records on specific local events, places, and people that I couldn't have found in a larger library, historical collection, or online database.
+This information was extensive and detailed—I could find records on specific local events, places, and people that I couldn't have found in a larger library, historical collection, or online database.

 If you’d like to hear more about Charlotte’s project, check out her Earth Day presentation at Wellesley College HERE.